-Aluminum Windows:
+Aluminum Windows

-WOOD WINDOWS ARE PREFERRED FOR REPLACEMENT OR NEW CONSTRUCT-ION IN THE HISTORIC DISTRICT.
+Wood windows are preferred for Replacement or new construction In the historic district.
 If aluminum windows must be used, they must resemble, as closely as possible, typical wood window dimensions used in Powell.
-A11 of the guidelines discussed under replacewindows and ment nev construction apply for aluminum as well as wood windows.
-Aluminum windows should have permanent finish in white bronze, black, or a color which matches painted wood trim.
+All of the guidelines discussed under replacement windows and new construction apply for aluminum as well as wood windows.
+Aluminum windows should have a permanent finish in white bronze, black, or a color which matches painted wood trim.
 Avoid "natural", silver colored aluminum finishes.